 - Understand and appreciate multiple aspects of diversity of individuals, families, cultures, and communities;

 - Demonstrate critical and reflective thinking as well as analytic abilities, facility in oral and written communication, and management skills;

 - Understand the impact of public and private policies at multiple levels on children, families, education, and the professions involved with children, families, and individuals across the life-span.

 Bowling Green State University [BGSU] is accredited by the Higher Learning Commission.
 BGSU has been accredited by the Higher Learning Commission since 01/01/1916.
 The most recent reaffirmation of accreditation was received in 2012 - 2013.
 Questions should be directed to the Office of Institutional Effectiveness.

-The Human Development and Family Studies program is accredited by National Council on Family Relations and is in good standing.
+The Human Development and Family Science program is accredited by National Council on Family Relations and is in good standing.

 Bowling Green State University programs leading to licensure, certification and/or endorsement, whether delivered online, face-to-face or in a blended format, satisfy the academic requirements for those credentials set forth by the State of Ohio.

 Requirements for licensure, certification and/or endorsement eligibility vary greatly from one profession to another and from state to state.
-The Human Development and Family Studies program does not lead to professional licensure.
+The Human Development and Family Science program does not lead to professional licensure.

 Under the Higher Education Act Title IV disclosure requirements, an institution must provide current and prospective students with information about each of its programs that prepares students for gainful employment in a recognized occupation.

-The Human Development and Family Studies program is not a recognized occupation that requires a Gainful Employment disclosure.
+The Human Development and Family Science program is not a recognized occupation that requires a Gainful Employment disclosure.